learn-co-curriculum/dsc-oop-recap-v2-1/README.md

         print('This is a pretty useless second method.')
 ```

 And from there, you learned more about `self` and the `__init__` method.
 Recall that the `__init__` method allows you to specify required and default parameters for you class instances.
 Furthermore, `self` then allows you to reference object attributes within class definitions.
-So for example, you might require a class to have a name and a number when instatiated:
+So for example, you might require a class to have a name and a number when instantiated:

 ```python
 class Class_name: